-Students who are interested in learning more about PBSP may wish to speak with the following students who are participating in the PBSP Education Advocacy Clinic in Spring 2017: Jenifer Kalmanides and Patrick Taqui.
+Students who are interested in learning more about PBSP may wish to speak with the following students who participated in the PBSP Education Advocacy Clinic in Spring 2017: Jenifer Kalmanides and Patrick Taqui; and with the following students who will be participating in that Clinic in Spring 2018: Mary Keating, Abraham Lee and Jarmonique Smith.
+These three students started the Education Advocacy Seminar in January 2018.